 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

-agreed. i like to have a whole militia of solid colored and neutral tees and tanks before i do anything, and i love to hit goodwill and other thrift stores. also, military is really in, so try a surplus store :Dposted over 3 years ago
+agreed. i like to have a whole militia of solid colored and neutral tees and tanks before i do anything, and i love to hit goodwill and other thrift stores. also, military is really in, so try a surplus store :Dposted almost 7 years ago

 Personally I disagree on doing the basics first.
 I used to think it was a good idea…..but then I got bored when I had my basics and not so much nice non-basic stuff to go with them because I’d spent all my money on the basics.